Skip to navigation

 Linlithgow Palace

-1 My thanks to Demon Drawer, who left a message in my Guestbook explaining more about the tips of Lothian.
+1 My thanks to Demon Drawer, who contacted me to explain more about the tips of Lothian.
 'May I just give you the local lingo for the tips you witnessed at Winchburgh and Broxburn,' he writes.
 'These are called Bings, and as you quite correctly point out they are tipping piles, in this case for the soil from which shale was extracted for one of the major local industries of the region (i.e. shale oil production).
 The flatness of the tops was because at some point in the last 20 years, for public safety reasons, the tops were flattened off.'
 Thanks for the information, DD – much appreciated.